Osaka

 A retro neighborhood from 1912 centered on Tsutenkaku tower.
 Showa-era neon, the Billiken statue (rub his feet for luck), and decades-old food stalls give it the feel of stepping back 50 years.
 Best at night when the neon comes alive.
 The local rule is sacred: do not double-dip your kushikatsu in the shared sauce.

-Tip: Daruma Honten is the original kushikatsu joint — every table has the no-double-dipping sign.
+Tip: Daruma Honten (founded 1929) is the original kushikatsu joint — every table has the no-double-dipping sign.
 For Tsutenkaku, time your entry for 30 minutes before sunset to catch both day and night views.

 Theme Parks & Family